 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Olympus 25mm F1.2 Pro is the longer of the two lenses at 87mm.
 The Panasonic Lumix G 25mm F1.7 ASPH with a length of 52mm, is 35mm shorter.
 Besides being longer, the Olympus 25mm F1.2 Pro also has a larger diameter of 70mm compared to the Panasonic Lumix G 25mm F1.7 ASPH's 61mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Panasonic Lumix G 25mm F1.7 ASPH weighs 125g, 69% (285g) lighter than the Olympus 25mm F1.2 Pro's weight of 410g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Micro Four Thirds Mount for size comparison purposes.